What is abnormal uterine bleeding?

 What causes abnormal uterine bleeding?

 Abnormal uterine bleeding is often caused by problems with your female hormone levels.
 This can happen:

 On its own, particularly around puberty and menopause

-When you have polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by slight obesity, irregular or no menstrual periods, and symptoms caused by high levels of male hormones (androgens).
-It involves disruption of the... read more or endometriosis Endometriosis In endometriosis, patches of endometrial tissue—normally occurring only in the lining of the uterus (endometrium)—appear outside the uterus.
+When you have polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by irregular or no menstrual periods and often obesity or symptoms caused by high levels of male hormones (androgens), such as excess body hair and... read more or endometriosis Endometriosis In endometriosis, patches of endometrial tissue—normally occurring only in the lining of the uterus (endometrium)—appear outside the uterus.
 Why endometrial tissue appears outside the uterus... read more

 Sometimes, abnormal bleeding is caused by growths in or around your uterus, such as:

 What are the symptoms of abnormal uterine bleeding?